What is the assisted collection service?

 How can I apply?

-You will need to download an application form, and send your completed form back to us via email or post (details are on the form).
+You can either submit an online application form or you can download it, and send your completed form back to us via email or post (details are on the form).
 Upon receipt of your application we will consider your request, an officer will contact you to discuss it further and arrange for an assessment.

 You can request either: